jlollis/sicp-solutions/README.md

 * [The Adventures of a Pythonista in Schemeland](http://www.phyast.pitt.edu/~micheles/scheme/index.html) This is interesting.
 An academic Python programmer/researcher works through SICP.

-"Wishful thinking is essential to good engineering, and certainly essential to good computer science." :blueheart:
+"Wishful thinking is essential to good engineering, and certainly essential to good computer science."
  -Gerald Jay Sussman

 :octocat: